ecosyste-ms/conditional-rate-limit.lua/README.md

 2. **Polite** - Users who include an email in their User-Agent or use the `mailto` parameter get moderate limits
 3. **Anonymous** - Everyone else gets the most restrictive limits

+### How Request Identification Works

+The plugin identifies and tracks requests differently based on the tier:

+- **API Key Tier**: When an API key is provided (via header or query parameter), the rate limit is tracked **per API key**.
+Each unique API key has its own quota, regardless of the IP address making the request.
+This means multiple users or servers can share an API key and share the same rate limit quota.

+- **Polite Tier**: When an email address is detected (in the User-Agent header or `mailto` query parameter), the request is classified as "polite" but is still tracked **by IP address**.
+The email only determines which tier's limits apply - it does not become the identifier.
+Each unique IP address gets its own polite tier quota.

+- **Anonymous Tier**: All other requests are tracked **by IP address** with the anonymous tier limits.

+### Examples

+- Same IP with email → Gets polite tier limits, tracked by that IP
+- Same IP with API key → Gets API key tier limits, tracked by that specific key
+- Different IPs with same email → Each IP gets their own separate polite tier quota
+- Different IPs with same API key → Share the same API key quota

 ## Installation